twonoise/enobsrc/README.md

 DESCRIPTION
 -----------
+_Please read and understand exactly the purpose of ANSI C code at [1]:p.22._

 This audio signal source emits unity single sine tone (and maybe extra sideway tiny 'noise-randomizing' 2nd sine tone), quantized with required number of bits.
 Note that to take advantage of lower than ~25 bit (float) noise, it is need:
 1. To compile using double precision, see Usage;